-- Use ceiling fans to keep the air moving while in the room, fans can make a room feel at least four degrees cooler.
+- Use ceiling fans to keep the air moving while in the room.
+Fans can make a room feel at least four degrees cooler.

 - Change incandescent/halogen bulbs to LED or compact fluorescent bulbs.
-You can save on the upfront costs with our

 - According to ENERGY STAR, replacing your five most frequently used light fixtures or the bulbs in them with ENERGY STAR qualified lights can save more than $65 a year in energy costs.
-ENERGY STAR qualified compact fluorescent light bulbs (CFLs) provide high-quality light output, use 75% less energy, and last 6–10 times longer than standard incandescent light bulbs, saving money on energy bills and replacement costs.
+ENERGY STAR qualified compact fluorescent light bulbs (CFLs) provide high-quality light output, use 75 percent less energy, and last 6–10 times longer than standard incandescent light bulbs, saving money on energy bills and replacement costs.

-- Use motion sensing light controls to limit run time of exterior light fixtures.
+- Use motion-sensing light controls to limit run time of exterior light fixtures.

 - Install a smart or programmable thermostat.